0xpatrickdev/geospatial-resolver/README.md

 ## Credits

-This module was made by [@pcooney10](https://github.com/pcooney10) with inspiration from the wonderful Grahpcool community.
+This module was made by [@pcooney10](https://github.com/pcooney10) with help from [@kbrandwijk](https://github.com/kbrandwijk) and inspiration from the wonderful Grahpcool community.